DON’T JUST DO IT – DO IT RIGHT

 The secret to looking good and getting in great shape is not based on how much you weigh but how much bodyfat you carry.
-To achieve a leaner, more defined figure or a more muscular ripped physique you must reduce adipose tissue (FAT).
-This is achieved with the correct ratio of proteins, carbs and fats you consume combined with the right kind of training.
+To achieve a leaner, more defined shapely figure or a more muscular ripped physique you must reduce adipose tissue (FAT).
+This is achieved with the correct nutrition combined with the right kind of training.
 There is no one size fits all approach to this either and it requires specifics obtained from repeated trial and error to ultimately find out what works for you.
 Bodyfat reduction requires a very high protein, low carbohydrate, low glycaemic diet.
-Higher protein diets are essential for this and some high specification proteins like my Keto-pro™ or the less expensive alternative to this, the 100% WHEY ISOLATE, provide 65% more nitrogen retention than any other animal, dairy, plant or vegetable protein offers.
-These proteins are anabolic agents and if used correctly they are superb for reversing catabolic effect and building muscle.
+Higher protein diets are essential for this and some high specification proteins like my KETOPRO or the 100% WHEY provide greater nitrogen retention than any other animal, dairy, plant or vegetable protein offers.
+High spec whey proteins are anabolic agents and if used correctly they are superb for reversing catabolic effect and building muscle.

 Understanding the role of testosterone, growth hormone, insulin and thyroid production is also essential to success when attempting to slim down and maximise metabolism function.
 I provide all the information, instruction and advice you need to help you work out your training, diet and supplement requirements.
-I also calculate your daily macronutrient intake down to the gram, so you know exactly how many calories you need to consume and how many grams of carbohydrates, fats and proteins you need to take in each day to create a strong anti-catabolic environment and reduce bodyfat levels.
+I can also calculate your daily macronutrient intake down to the gram, so you know exactly how many calories you need to consume and how many grams of carbohydrates, fats and proteins you need to take in each day to create a strong anti-catabolic environment and reduce bodyfat levels.

 Improving muscular strength and endurance requires progressive resistance training and an anabolic environment created by the correct use of diet and supplementation.
-This requires high intensity weight training (AN-AEROBIC exercise).
+This requires high intensity weight training.
 Properly performed, weight training can provide significant functional benefits and improvement in overall health and well-being and at any age.
 You will move better, look better and feel better by gaining strength and increasing muscle mass and muscle density.
 Cardiovascular conditioning is not intense enough to achieve this effect.

 Increasing Muscle Mass and Muscle Density